Municipal Market of Dili

-The old Municipal Market of Dili (Mercado Municipal de Díli), now the Dili Convention Centre (Centro de Convenções de Díli (CCD)), is a renovated and repurposed historic Portuguese colonial-style former public market building in Dili, the capital city of East Timor.
+The old Municipal Market of Dili (Mercado Municipal de Díli), now the Dili Convention Centre (Centro de Convenções de Díli (CCD)), is a renovated and repurposed historic Portuguese colonial-style former public market building in Dili, the capital city of Timor-Leste.

 History

 The building was the first of only three public marketplaces to be constructed in Dili prior to East Timorese independence in 2002.
 It was opened in the 1960s, and nearly all local products were traded inside it.
 Also inside the building was a yard with a small arena for cock fighting.
 Outside and surrounding the building, there was an extensive area used for outdoor markets, which were heavily patronised on Sundays by East Timorese from outside Dili.

 During the Indonesian invasion of East Timor at the end of 1975, the building was partially damaged.
 In the early stages of the ensuing Indonesian occupation, it was rehabilitated for public transactions.
 By the late 1980s or early 1990s, Dili had so many market vendors that the Indonesian provincial government established two additional marketplaces in Dili, one in Becora, and the other in Comoro.
 The vendors in the three markets were predominantly Indonesian traders from Sulawesi, Sumatra, Java, Bugis, Kupang and Lombok.

 In 1999, after a majority of the East Timorese people had voted for independence from Indonesia, all three markets were burnt down by military-backed militia members.
 Local vendors continued to use the ruined original market to sell some daily basic needs, and in 2000, the United Nations Transitional Administration in East Timor (UNTAET), in collaboration with the World Bank, rehabilitated the Becora and Comoro facilities as official marketplaces.

 The following year, 2001, UNTAET designated a new marketplace in Taibesi to replace the original marketplace.
 In 2010, the original marketplace was reopened as a convention centre.